permguard/permguard/site/content/docs/using-the-cli/authn/identities-sources.md

   -w, --workdir string   workdir (default ".")
   -v, --verbose         true for verbose output

-Use "PermGuard authn identitysources [command] --help" for more information about a command.
+Use "Permguard authn identitysources [command] --help" for more information about a command.
 ```

 {{< callout context="caution" icon="alert-triangle" >}}
-The output from your current version of PermGuard may differ from the example provided on this page.
+The output from your current version of Permguard may differ from the example provided on this page.
 {{< /callout >}}

 ## Create an IdentitySource